Part One: Put the probability/ possibility phrases into order

 Check with your teacher.
 Which of your guesses were right and wrong?

-PDF version for easy saving and printing: British food speculating game
+PDF for easy saving and printing: British food speculating game